 Title 34-304 gives the guidelines for observers of an election.
 An observer must have a letter sent from either a candidate or the Republican or Democratic party 12 days before the election to be allowed to observe the counting of ballots.
 Thus, by law, the observation of ballot counting is a closed affair.

 Magicians do much of their magic by distraction.
-This is what I am seeing in our elections.
-My experience in King County, Washington back in the early 90s was a perfect example of this.
+This is what I am seeing happening in our elections.
+My experience in King County, in the state of Washington back in the early 90s was a perfect example of this.
 As an election judge I sat at the polls all day watching the ballot box get stuffed with ballots by voters.
 All was in order.
 At the end of the day the ballots were locked up in a box with a soldier carrying an assault rifle to guard the box.
 I was allowed to travel with the box and the soldier in an armored car to the county HQ where the ballots would be counted.
 I was allowed to watch the ballot box unlocked and the ballots placed into a bag.
 All was in order.
-Then came the trick.
+Then came the switch.
 The bag of ballots was then thrown over a Plexiglas wall to be counted by some mysterious process.

 That was it.
 I was done.
 “You can go home now.”

 How do I know they were counted correctly?
 How is this verifying ANYTHING?